-The secrets to writing a great product description
+The secret to writing a great product description

 1. First things first, who are you selling to?

 If you have done your research, you should know exactly who your customer is.
 This is crucial as you don’t want to miss your target audience with your description.
-It would be an absolute waste to just speak right past them and will cost you a lot of money long term.
+It would be a huge waste of time and effort to just speak right past them, and will cost you a lot of money long term.

 What would be the best way to write for your customers?
 What would they like to read about and what sort of humor do they have?
 Don’t patronise and over do it, but incorporate the language that you think will most appeal, into your description.

 This Star Trek Remote Control product description by Firebox nails it.
 They know exactly who their customers are and they manage to combine humor and detail to make a very compelling product description, that if you already have an initial interest, will finally convince you to make the purchase.

 If you’re a wholesale business, or you mostly deal with businesses, a humorous tone would probably not be the way to go.
 You want to remain professional.
 Just like Green Planet LED have done on their products.

 It is true that many people don’t read the descriptions thoroughly.
 They might just skim it to gather up all the relevant information to them and they will just skip over your imaginative description that you have spent hours slaving over – sad but true.
 That is exactly why it is important to appeal to both sides.
 Start off your description with your creative write up of the product and back it up with a list of important details about the item.

 As an example we take a look at the second half of the Firebox product from before.
 The description continues in a bullet point list…

 They give us all the necessary information in bullet point format and are relatively matter of fact about the features.
 Perfect.
 They have covered both type of readers and have done so in a tone that will appeal to both.